Homological approximations in persistence theory: Abstract

 \section{Abstract}

 We define a class of invariants, which we call homological invariants, for persistence modules over a finite poset.
 Informally, a homological invariant is one that respects some homological data and takes values in the free abelian group generated by a finite set of indecomposable modules.
 We focus in particular on groups generated by ``spread modules'', which are sometimes called ``interval modules'' in the persistence theory literature.
 We show that both the dimension vector and rank invariant are equivalent to homological invariants taking values in groups generated by spread modules.
-We also show that that the free abelian group generated by the ``single-source'' spread modules gives rise to a new invariant which is finer than the rank invariant.
+We also show that the free abelian group generated by the ``single-source'' spread modules gives rise to a new invariant which is finer than the rank invariant.
+They are also thankful to an anonymous referee for their thorough reading of this paper and suggestions for improvement.